 International Service Projects

-Round Square International Service projects bring students and adults from Round Square schools across the globe together to work in support of a community in need somewhere in the world.
+In Round Square International Service Projects, students and adults from Round Square schools around the globe come together to support a community in need.

 In an average year Round Square hosts up to four service projects each involving around 50 students from Round Square Schools.
 The projects take place in July and December and run (on average) for two weeks, engaging students in a process of action and reflection that develops their understanding of the needs of a partner community and involves them in a practical project to addresses those needs.

 Working closely with the community, and often living amongst them for the duration of the project, RSIS participants usually find themselves constructing a vital piece of infrastructure.
 In the past this has included building classrooms, accommodation for teachers, bridges and clean water systems with rural communities in locations such as Morocco, Sri Lanka, Nepal and Boreno.